Mathematics, Associate in Science for Transfer

 2. Obtain a minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
 While a minimum of 2.0 is required for admission, some transfer institutions and majors may require a higher GPA.
 Please consult with a counselor for more information.

 3. Obtain a grade of “C” or better or “P” in all courses required in the major.
 Even though a “pass-no-pass” is allowed (Title 5 §55063), it is highly recommended that students complete their major courses with a letter grade (A, B, or C).

-4. Complete requirements in residence.
-For students in the Ventura County Community College District, a minimum of 12 units must be completed in residency at the college granting the degree.
+4. Complete requirements in residency.
+For students in the Ventura County Community College District, a minimum of 12 units must be completed in residence at the college granting the degree.

 Students transferring to a CSU campus that accepts the AS-T in Mathematics will be required to complete no more than 60 units after transfer to earn a bachelor’s degree (unless the major is a designated “high-unit” major at a particular campus).
 This degree may not be the best option for students intending to transfer to a particular CSU campus or to a university or college that is not part of the CSU system.
 Students should consult with a counselor to obtain more information on university admission and transfer requirements.

 |MATH M25A||Calculus with Analytic Geometry I||5|

 |or MATH M25AH||Honors: Calculus With Analytic Geometry I|

 |or MATH M25BH||Honors: Calculus with Analytic Geometry II|

 |MATH M25C||Calculus with Analytic Geometry III||5|

 |LIST A: Select and complete two courses (three if selecting Physics) 6-9 units|